 The indentures governing the Charter Holdings notes permit Charter Holdings to make distributions to Charter Holdco for payment of interest or principal on Charter's convertible senior notes, only if, after giving effect to the distribution, Charter Holdings can incur additional debt under the leverage ratio of 8.75 to 1.0, there is no default under Charter Holdings' indentures, and other specified tests are met.
-For the quarter ended March 31, 2007, there was no default under Charter Holdings' indentures and the other specified tests were met.
-However, Charter Holdings did not meet the leverage ratio test of 8.75 to 1.0 based on March 31, 2007 financial results.
-As a result, distributions from Charter Holdings to Charter or Charter Holdco would have been restricted at such time and will continue to be restricted unless that test is met.
-During periods in which distributions are restricted, the indentures governing the Charter Holdings notes permit Charter Holdings and its subsidiaries to make specified investments (that are not restricted payments) in Charter Holdco or Charter, up to an amount determined by a formula, as long as there is no default under the indentures.
+For the quarter ended June 30, 2007, there was no default under Charter Holdings' indentures, the other specified tests were met, and Charter Holdings met its leverage ratio test based on June 30, 2007 financial results.
+Such distributions would be restricted, however, if Charter Holdings fails to meet these tests at the time of the contemplated distribution.
+In the past, Charter Holdings has from time to time failed to meet this leverage ratio test.
+There can be no assurance that Charter Holdings will satisfy these tests at the time of the contemplated distribution.
+During periods in which distributions are restricted, the indentures governing the Charter Holdings notes permit Charter Holdings and its subsidiaries to make specified investments (that are not restricted payments) in Charter Holdico or Charter, up to an amount determined by a formula, as long as there is no default under the indentures.

 In addition to the limitation on distributions under the various indentures discussed above, distributions by our subsidiaries may be limited by applicable law.
 See "Risk Factors - Because of our holding company structure, our outstanding notes are structurally subordinated in right of payment to all liabilities of our subsidiaries.
-Restrictions in our subsidiaries' debt instruments and under applicable law limit their ability to provide funds to us or our various debt issuers."
+Restrictions in our subsidiaries' debt instruments and under applicable law limit their ability to provide funds to us or our various parent companies who are debt issuers."